 In my eyes, Julia is not a hairless woman but a heartfelt one.
 Her beauty and energy are captivating.
 Her fight to be happy with alopecia has also taught me to be kinder to myself.
 September is International Alopecia Awareness Month and I want to show you how baldness is beautiful, feminine, and powerful.”

 This story was submitted to Love What Matters by Marina Purpurina.
-You can follow their journey on Instagram, Facebook, and their website.
+You can follow their journey on Instagram and Facebook.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more about alopecia beauty: